Welcome to the OEL Adjust Tool

 Irregular work shifts are now commonplace in many industries and the standard eight-hour work day/40 hour work week (which has been the basis for the time-weighted average (TWA) occupational exposure limits) is often not the reality.
 To address this change, exposure standard adjustments have increasingly become an essential component in workplace exposure assessment.

-Click here to access the OEL Adjust Tool.
+Click the link in the title to access the OEL Adjust Tool.

 Should you have any questions regarding the Tool, or would like to speak to an Occupational Hygienist for more information regarding exposure assessments or occupational disease prevention, please contact email@example.com using OEL Adjust Tool in the subject line.

 Updated March 2021